What to Do If Dangerous Weather Caused a Pennsylvania Truck Accident

 The adverse driving conditions exception is extending the duty day by up to two hours when adverse driving conditions are encountered.
 This is in addition to the extra two hours of driving time already allowed.
 This change applies for both property (14-hour driving window) and passenger (15-hour on-duty limit) motor carriers.

 Under the Surface Transportation Assistance Act (STAA), truck drivers are protected from being disciplined or fired for refusing to drive during adverse weather conditions.
-With this protection in place, any driver who chooses to drive during adverse weather conditions and ends up involved in an accident can be held liable for neglecting to use proper duty of care towards road safety.
+With this protection in place, any driver who chooses to drive during adverse weather conditions and ends up involved in an accident can be held liable for neglecting to use proper towards road safety.
 If a trucking company pressures their truck driver to drive in adverse weather conditions despite the STAA, both the driver and the company can also be held liable for negligence.

 Our Munley Law Personal Injury Attorneys legal team is able to prove if a trucking company pressured their truck driver to keep driving under dangerous weather conditions.
 If this is the case, the driver and the trucking company could be liable for gross negligence.